asm-jaime/d3-vilog/README.md

 ### d3node-vilog

-  Quick visualisation data(array of object) with use d3 and node.
+  Quick visualisation data(array of objects) with use d3node.
   Primarily for visualizing data in tests.

 ### install